-Legacy 685 equips families with relevant, Biblical, trauma-informed resources.
-Classes are held weekly and are taught by adoptive and foster parent trainers.
+Legacy 68:5 equips families with relevant, Biblical, trauma-informed resources.
+Classes and trainings are taught by adoptive and foster parents and/or Staff trainers.

 ETC Pre-Adopt/Foster Parent Training - Prepare Course

-Designed as a precursor to adoption/foster care, this course will provide parents with knowledge and tools as they begin their journey.
-Adoptive parents and certified Empowered to Connect trainers, Steve and Mary Klein will facilitate this six week course.
+Designed as a precursor to adoption/foster care, this six-week course will provide parents with knowledge and tools as they begin their journey.

 ETC Post-Adopt/Foster Parent Training - Connect Course

-Designed to equip parents with a holistic understanding of the needs and development of adopted and foster children and empower you with the tools and strategies to effectively meet those needs, build trust, and help your children heal and grow.
-This nine-week course is offered each Fall and Spring.
+Designed to equip parents with a holistic understanding of the complex needs and development of adopted and foster children, this nine-week course will empower you with the tools and strategies to effectively meet those needs, build trust, and help your children heal and grow.

 Available in Spanish & in English